Frequently asked questions about Fair PharmaCare

 2. You can register for Fair PharmaCare as a family and report your combined net income

-Your spouse's income is included in the calculation of your Fair PharmaCare coverage until the end of the year.
+If your spouse dies, your spouse's income is included in the calculation of your Fair PharmaCare coverage until the end of the year.
 This allows your spouse's prescription costs to count towards your deductible.

 However, if this creates financial difficulty, you can contact us to have your spouse's income removed.
 If this happens, your spouse's prescription costs will not count towards your deductible.

-You will continue to receive enhanced Fair PharmaCare coverage until the end of the year in which your spouse dies.
+If your spouse was born before 1940, you will continue to receive enhanced Fair PharmaCare coverage until the end of the year in which your spouse dies.
 In following years, you will receive regular Fair PharmaCare coverage.

 Fair PharmaCare coverage is based on income.
 Families with smaller incomes receive more coverage than families with larger incomes.
 For more information, see How your Fair PharmaCare coverage is calculated.